Social mirror theory: History

-Social Mirror Theory (SMT) also is referred to as mimicry.
+SMT is also referred to as mimicry.
 Mimicry serves as an important impersonal function.
-The notion that individuals mimic the behaviors of others has long been of interest to psychologists (James, 1890).
+The notion that individuals mimic the behaviors of others has long been of interest to psychologists.
 Over the past 30 years, there has been a noticeable surge in research exploring the subtle and unintentional ways in which people imitate their social interaction partners, including mimicry of facial expressions, emotions, speech patterns and physical movements.
-The non-conscious mimicry is notably different than conscious imitation or modeling, and important part of the Social Learning Theory (SLT), (Bandura, 1977).
+Non-conscious mimicry is notably different than conscious imitation or modeling and is an important part of social learning theory (SLT).
 To understand why we mimic and articulate the functions that mimicry serves, systemic investigations into mimicry's wide-ranging consequences have been conducted through investigations into the factors that may facilitate and inhibit non conscious mimicry.

 Support and effectiveness of mimicry

 When two or more people engage in conversation, the person that converses is accustomed to being looked at.
 Therefore, making eye contact and mimicking the eye contact creates a mirrored effect to the other person to expect conversation and dialogue.

 Many prominent scholars have studied Non Conscious Behavioral Mimicry (NcBM).
 NcBM occurs when a person unwittingly imitates the behaviors of another person.
-(Lakin, JL, 2003).
 The spontaneous imitation of gestures, postures, mannerisms, and other motor movements is pervasive in human interactions.
 Existing reviews focuses on two recent themes in the mimicry literature.